Lohia Machinery Limited: History and overview

 Again in 1999, an agreement was signed with Daelim Motor Company of South Korea to manufacture four-stroke motorcycles.
 In 2000 the company was recognized by the Indian Ministry of Science and Technology for remarkable success in introducing new models/upgrades of scooters in the market with more fuel-efficient engines, new electrical systems, latest emission norms, upgraded technology, better styling etc., and that year entered the motorcycle market with upper end lifestyle bikes in 100 cc, using three-valve technology.

-Freedom LML's first deluxe commuter motorcycle in 110 cc was launched in 2002, next year Spirit of Freedom (range expansion through colours) was launched.
-In 2004,LML introduced LML Graptor, marking its entry into the 150 cc lifestyle segment.
-It was the first indigenously designed bike from Ugolini of Italy.
-2004 marked LML's transition from a single product company to a multi-product two-wheeler company with three simultaneous launches: the LML Graptor (150 cc), the LML Freedom Prima (110 cc) and LML Freedom Prima (125 cc).
+LML's first deluxe commuter motorcycle Freedom was launched in 2001 & that same year, LML launched its superbike named Adreno.
+Adreno was popularly used by Maharashtra Police's Traffic Patrol Squad on Mumbai-Pune Expressway.
+In 2004, LML introduced LML Graptor, marking its entry into the 150 cc lifestyle segment.
+It was the first indigenously designed bike in technical collaboration with Ugolini of Italy.
+2004 marked LML's transition from a single product company to a multi-product two-wheeler company with three simultaneous launches: the Graptor XL (150 cc), the Freedom Prima (110 cc) and Freedom Prima (125 cc).

 Owing to excesses and over-spending, the company has been under financial constraints ever since its foray into bi-wheeler manufacturing, with dividend being declared only twice to its shareholders in spite of contemporary bi-wheeler manufacturers like TVS, Hero and Bajaj Auto not only growing multifold but also enhancing shareholders' worth.
 Even new entrants into the scooter market like Honda and Suzuki have achieved volumes of 50,000 units per month, which LML could never achieve with its full range of Scooters and motor-cycles.
 The bankruptcy has dealt a severe blow to SSI units in Kanpur, who were engaged in feeding critical and propriety items to LML since early 1980s, with many closing down or facing huge financial burden on themselves.